garthmac/ChemicalVisualizer/README.md

 and is a component of some herbs in traditional Chinese medicine
 - Sodium triphosphate produced on a large scale as a component of many domestic and industrial products, especially detergents

+added URL cache for offline use (allow arbitrary loads for marketing)

 Deployment Target iOS 9.0
 Base SDK = iOS 9.2